ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/auth.md

 ## Conclusion

-At this point, the full login and logout cycle works.
+At this point, the full login and logout cycle works, and we have an application that implements a typical, albeit extrememly simple, authentication workflow.
 Of course, as soon as you refresh the browser or restart your application, you lose the session.
 In the next section, we will begin using Identity Vault in order to persist the session.